mscheltienne/meg-tests/doc/meg-session.rst

 HPI measurement
 ---------------

-An HPI (Head Position Indication) measurement is always performed before a new recording with a participant.
+An :term:`HPI` (Head Position Indication) measurement is always performed before a new recording with a participant.
 Once, the participant is positioned in the MEG, a pulse is sent to the 5 coils placed on the head.
 The coils positions are estimated from the magnetic field measured by the MEG sensors.

 .. note::